-If a) does not deal with the special need to the satisfaction of the student or the advisor or the faculty member who identified the special need, the advisor or faculty member includes in the conversations with the advisee, the academic dean, and any one or several of the following persons: dean of students, other faculty members (or their delegate[s]).
-The academic dean works with the advisor and student seeking a course of action which defines and deals with the special need.
+If 1. does not deal with the special need to the satisfaction of the student, the advisor, and/or the person who identified the special need, the advisor shall hold another consultation with the advisee and the Academic Dean.
+The consultation may also include the Dean of Students and other faculty members as warranted.
+The Academic Dean works with the advisor and student to develop a course of action that addresses the special need.